Lanrey/form-express-api/README.md

-# Real Time Notification Service
+# Real Time Resource Utilization Service

 This backend application was built with express, because of its minimalist approach to getting work done.